top of page

 Place your peeled onions in a bowl, layering with onions and salt.
 Cover and leave overnight or up to 24hrs.

-Combine vinegar, beer, water, sugar, peppercorns and salt in a separate pot.
+Combine vinegar, beer, sugar, peppercorns and salt in a separate pot.
 Bring to a boil, stirring constantly, until the salt is dissolved.
 When the mixture reaches a boil, add the hops and stir thoroughly.
 Turn off the heat and allow to steep overnight until your onions are ready.

 The following day rinse the onions well and allow to dry.